 simplify logical (default: TRUE); if all true and all objects are flowFrame objects, a flowSet object will be constructed.
-If all of the values are of the same type there will be an attempt to construct a vector or matrix of the appropriate type use.exprs logical (default: FALSE); should the FUN be applied on the flowFrame object or the expression values.
+If all of the values are of the same type there will be an attempt to construct a vector or matrix of the appropriate type (e.g. all numeric results will return a matrix).

+use.exprs logical (default: FALSE); should the FUN be applied on the flowFrame object or the expression values.